nikolalsvk/blog/content/blog/render-async-2-1-7-lets-you-retry-requests-with-delay/index.md

 </div>

 Hey, thanks for reading about the new release, I truly appreciate it!
-Before we jump into details, I'd like to mention that there is not a [render_async Discord server](https://discord.gg/SPfbeRm).
+Before we jump into details, I'd like to mention that I created a [render_async Discord server](https://discord.gg/SPfbeRm).
 Please join us there, we are just starting!
 Let's make this gem even better.

 The new version has a couple of new features you can try out: